Getting some low-stress jobs after retirement is a great step once your active workdays are over.

 Post your profile on Meet A Handyman to get started.

-Even better, the working hours are very flexible; you can expect most jobs coming your way during evenings and weekends.
+Even better, the working hours are very flexible; you can expect most jobs to come your way during evenings and weekends.

 Head to Tradesmen for high-paying plumber jobs.

 Photography is a fun job for older people.
-With enough experience and creativity, you’ll get hired in functions like weddings, festivals, and office events among others.
-You can also become a freelance photographer and get paid by taking photos for apps like Easy Shift and Field Agent.
+With enough experience and creativity, you’ll get hired for functions like weddings, festivals, and office events among others.

 Once you get booked for a photo session, you can earn anything from $100 to $1000 per day.
 Notably, you will need to have some handy computer skills in photo editing software.